SpiderOak/nimbus.io/docs/developers_guide.rst

 commented shell scripts to guide you through this for some operating systems in the `scripts/install
 <https://nimbus.io/dev/trac/browser/Nimbus.IO/scripts/install>`_ folder within
 the source.
-A very recent Linux distribution may provide everything you need as packages.
+Recent Linux distributions provide nearly everything you need as packages.

 In general, Nimbus.io depends on all of the following: